Palazzo Barberini Museum Rome

 |Metro||Metro stop Barberini (Line A)|

 The Palazzo Barberini is a 17th-century palace in Rome located close to the Piazza Barberini.
-The palace now houses the "Galleria Nazionale d'Arte Antica", the most important national collection of older paintings in Rome.
+The palace now houses the "Galleria Nazionale d'Arte Antica" (National Gallery of Ancient Art in Barberini Palace), the most important national collection of older paintings in Rome.
 The founder of the palace is Maffeo Barberini (1568 - 1644), who later became Pope Urban VIII.
 Barberini bought the original villa from the Sforza family for his cousins Taddeo, Francesco and Antonio.
 At the time, he had the most innovative artists working on the project to convert the villa into a beautiful palace.
 For example, the square stairwell was designed by Gian Lorenzo Bernini and the oval spiral staircase by Borromini.
 The total palace now has 187 rooms and covers 12000 m2.
 Striking here is the family crest of the Barberinis; the bee.
 You will find these bees in many places, such as in the ceilings and statues.

 Barberini Galleria Corsino Nazionali